 How is my shoulder permanent partial disability rating determined?

-In Georgia, the law requires doctors to use the fifth edition of that book.
-Once your doctor determines that you have reached maximum medical improvement, they should evaluate you for a PPD rating.
+There are several different of the AMA Guides to the Evaluation of Permanent Impairment.
+In Georgia, the law requires workers compensation doctors to use the fifth edition of that book.
+Once your workers compensation doctor determines that you have reached maximum medical improvement, they should evaluate you for a PPD rating.

-For a shoulder injury, AMA Guides will often require your doctor to use a few different factors to determine your PPD rating.
+This chapter requires your doctor to use different factors to determine your PPD rating depending on the specific type of injury you have.
 Some of these factors include: